wagenadl/notedeln/docs/source/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: For full details on how to use the software, read these.
+   :caption: For full details on how to use the software, read these chapters.

    install
    userguide